CueNIMBY development guide

 • Monitor CPU usage when adjusting

-Icon generation
+Icon management

-• Keep simple for performance
+• Cached by Qt for performance

 Notification rate limiting